pranavvdesai/Personal_FAQ_Assistant/readme.md

 - **Customization:** Developers can fine-tune the chatbot for specific tasks, such as summarization, translation, or sentiment analysis.
 - **LlamaIndex Integration:** The chatbot integrates with LlamaIndex for efficient data indexing and retrieval.
 - **LangChain Support:** LangChain simplifies interaction with LLM providers like OpenAI, making it easier to integrate different LLM models.
+- **Twilio SMS:** Users can ask the bot to send notifications about any event and the bot will send an SMS to their number notifying them accordingly of the event.

 ## How It Works